CindyLinz/Perl-JSON-XS-ByteString/README.md

   that strictly care about if it's string or number.

 - Transfer all the utf8 encoded octet into multibyte-char strings before encoding to JSON string.
+  If there're any malform octets, we'll transfer those bytes into questionmarks(?).
+  If you use the \_unsafe version, we'll just leave them there, otherwise we'll recover the questionmarks back to the original malform octets.

   If your situation is just like me that we all use utf8 encoded octet all around, it's cumbersome and slow that we need to recursively upgrade all the string value into multibyte chars